vuejs/vue2-ssr-docs/en/caching.md

 }
 ```

-Note that cache-able component **must also define a unique "name" option**.
+Note that cache-able component **must also define a unique `name` option**.
 With a unique name, the cache key is thus per-component: you don't need to worry about two components returning the same key.

 The key returned from `serverCacheKey` should contain sufficient information to represent the shape of the render result.
 The above is a good implementation if the render result is solely determined by `props.item.id`.
 However, if the item with the same id may change over time, or if render result also relies on another prop, then you need to modify your `getCacheKey` implementation to take those other variables into account.